 The CYCLE clause controls what happens when the sequence generator exhausts its range and wraps around.
-If CYCLE is specified, the wraparound behavior is to reinitialize the sequence generator to its START value.
+If CYCLE is specified, the wraparound behavior is to reinitialize the sequence generator to its MINIMUM or MAXIMUM value.
 If NO CYCLE is specified, Derby throws an exception when the generator wraps around.
 The default behavior is NO CYCLE.
+Note that cycling restarts from the minimum or maximum value, not from the start value.